BG3-Community-Library-Team/bg3-community/Information/Screenarchery-ref.md

 - [Baldur's Gate 3 Photomode Tools](https://www.patreon.com/posts/86230271?collection=12940) by Otis_Inf
   - **REQUIRES at least one month Patreon subscription = ~5€/6.50$**
-  - allows resolution hotsampling, game pause, and fine control of the camera
+  - Allows resolution hotsampling, game pause, and fine control of the camera

 - [IGCS Depth of Field](https://github.com/FransBouma/IgcsConnector/releases) by Otis_Inf
   - A DOF / bokeh option for use with ReShade and Otis tools